aimldl/aimldl.github.io/_posts/2020-12-12-how-to-create-a-web-site-on-github-with-jekyll-2.md

 * [How to create a web site on Github with Jekyll (3)](2020-12-12-how-to-create-a-web-site-on-github-with-jekyll-3.md)

 ## The Default `_config.yml`

+`_config.yml` consists of the core part and comments.
+I found the comments look different when I switched from a machine with Ubuntu 18.04 to one with Ubuntu 20.04.
+However the core part remains more or like the same.

 ```yaml
 # Welcome to Jekyll!